Beowulf Boritt Design

 He has twice designed the scenery for The Ringling Brothers and Barnum & Bailey Circus.

-His designs are in the permanent collections of The Smithsonian Museum of American History and the New York Public Library for the Performing Arts as well as several private collections.
+His designs are in the permanent collections of the Smithsonian Museum of African American History & Culture (Piano from The Piano Lesson), the Smithsonian Museum of American History (set model from The Scottsboro Boys), the New York Public Library for the Performing Arts (models from Prince Of Broadway), The University of Texas at Austin (set model from Ohio State Murders), The August Wilson House in Pittsburgh (Scrims from The Piano Lesson) as well as several prominent private collections.

-He recently appeared in a commercial for Microsoft.
+He has appeared in a commercial for Microsoft speaking about Broadway design.

-In addition to a Tony Award he has been honored with an 2007 OBIE Award for Sustained Excellence in Set Design, an Audelco Award, a Barrymore award, a Live Design Award for Innovation in Scenic Design, a Broadway Beacon Award, and a St. Louis Theater Circle Award.
-He has been nominated for four Drama Desk Awards, three Lucille Lortel Awards, four NY Outer Critic's Circle Awards, an LA Ovation Award, an LA NAACP Award, a San Francisco Critic's Circle Award and six Henry Hewes Awards.
+In addition to two Tony Awards he has been honored with an 2007 OBIE Award for Sustained Excellence in Set Design, two Drama Desk Awards, an Outer Critics Circle Award, an Audelco Award, a Barrymore award, a Live Design Award for Innovation in Scenic Design, a Broadway Beacon Award, and a St. Louis Theater Circle Award.
+He has been nominated for eight Drama Desk Awards, three Lucille Lortel Awards, five NY Outer Critic's Circle Awards, an LA Ovation Award, an LA NAACP Award, a San Francisco Critic's Circle Award and six Henry Hewes Awards.

 To contact Beowulf, please call Seth Glewen at the Gersh Agency 212-634-8124 or email him directly at bboritt @ Gmail